Addiction Recovery Assessment

 Alcohol and Drug Assessment

-For those assessing concerns about potential substance abuse, the Addiction Recovery Program at UAB can help.
-The self-assessment below allows prospective patients to review common signs and symptoms of addiction.
-If you answer “Yes” to any of these questions, we encourage you to contact our office to schedule an in-depth evaluation with a member of our highly trained clinical staff.
-Our number is (205) 975-7350.
+If you or someone you love is concerned about a potential substance use disorder, the UAB Medicine Addiction Recovery Program can help.
+The self-assessment below allows potential patients to review common signs and symptoms of addiction.
+If you answer “yes” to any of these questions, we encourage you to contact our office to schedule an in-depth evaluation with a member of our highly trained clinical staff.
+Our number is 205-975-7350.

 - Do you feel that you have a problem with alcohol or drugs?